ufal/npfl139/exam/questions.md

 - Describe how does a partially observable Markov decision process extend the Markov decision process and how is the agent altered.
 [5]

+- Define a value function, such that all expectations are over simple random variables (actions, states, rewards), not trajectories.
+[5]

+- Define an action-value function, such that all expectations are over simple random variables (actions, states, rewards), not trajectories.
+[5]

+- Express a value function using an action-value function, and express an action-value function using a value function.
+[5]

+- Define optimal value function and optimal action-value function.
+Then define optimal policy in such a way that its existence is guaranteed.
+[5]